JEBailey/sling-resourcelocator/README.md

 > string '(' comma, separated, list() ')'

-All functions must return either a String, a Number, or a Calendar instance.
+All functions MUST return either a String, a Number, or an Instant.
+Strings are assumed to be using the default UTF encoding.

 OOTB Functions are: